 using its proprietary next-gen technology, the Evolution Engine™.

 Following its success, the studio expanded to two teams to allow for

 Digital Extremes completed work on the Multiplayer component of 2K Games’ blockbuster, Bioshock® 2 as well as the PC version of THQ hit, Homefront™.
 The company also recently ventured into the mobile world with the release of Retro Pinball for Apple’s iOS platform, a throwback to the company’s roots.
-Most recently, the studio launched the highly anticipated sequel, The Darkness® II.
-Currently, Digital Extremes has two projects in development.
-Star Trek®, a ground-breaking co-op action game that will accompany the 2013 movie, for PS3, Xbox360, and PC; and the company’s first venture into the PC Free-to-Play market with WARFRAME, a sci-fi based third-person shooter.
-Visit www.warframe.com to register for the Closed Beta!
+More recently, Digital Extremes earned critical acclaim for the development of first-person action game, The Darkness® II, based on the comic book series of the same name.
+In addition, the company assisted Microsoft with additional multiplayer content to Halo®4.
+The studio is currently developing and publishing the Free-to-Play action game, Warframe®.
+Visit www.warframe.com to learn more and download for free today!

 With over 200 of the industry’s most talented artists, designers and

 programmers, Digital Extremes works hard to make its employees the best

 they can be by providing a positive, purpose-filled work atmosphere